diodechain/website/_posts/2020-03-20-the-stanford-blockchain-conference-2020-recap.md

 ![](../assets/img/blog/StanfordBC_03.jpg)

 The 3-day event was held from February 19 to 21 at Arrillaga Alumni Center, Stanford University in California.
 Hosted by [The Stanford Center for Blockchain Research](https://cbr.stanford.edu/), the event was free of charge and open to the public.
-Our team members blockchain engineer Peter and marketing Yahsin travelled from Taiwan to the U.S. to participate the event, and thought it was one of the most interesting blockchain conferences we have ever participated in.
+Our team members blockchain engineer Peter and marketing Yahsin traveled from Taiwan to the U.S. to participate the event, and thought it was one of the most interesting blockchain conferences we have ever participated in.

 ![](../assets/img/blog/StanfordBC_04.jpg)